SneedSeedFeed/league-of-crates/README.md

   - Proper docs

 ## Changelog
+- 0.3.5
+  - Another cargo.toml update.
+I wish there was a cheat sheet to everything I can put in here.

 - 0.3.4 - Added keywords and repo to the cargo.toml, in case you want to see my horrendous code.

 - 0.3.3 - Pinned Serde version to 1.0.171, because of the precompiled binaries fiasco.
 Won't matter most likely.